d8ahazard/Phlex/readme.md

 ### Installation: ###

 Phlex requires a webserver and PHP with CURL/SSH enabled in order to work correctly.
+For Cast Device Control, you will also need to enable the Sockets module.

 For most use cases, XAMPP is going to be the easiest options.